UACalc/uacalcsrc/README.md

 For the GUI version of the program, please visit
 [the main UACalc webpage: http://uacalc.org](http://uacalc.org).

-## Notes on importing, using, and collaborating on uacalcsrc
+## Importing, browsing, and collaborating

+The page is meant to provide some hints and advice about downloading, importing, browsing, and modifying the source code in the uacalcsrc repository.
+Much of it concerns the use of git and GitHub, and there are plenty of better sources for this information, such as [the GitHub help pages](https://help.github.com/).

-The instructions that follow will require entering commands into a terminal window with some sort of Unix style shell, like bash.
+The instructions below will require entering commands in a terminal window with some sort of Unix style shell, like bash.

-If you are cloning this repository to your local machine, the steps below will assume the repository lives in a directory called `~/git/uacalcsrc`, so this first command creates a `~/git` directory, if it doesn't already exists (and does nothing if it does exist):
+If you will be copying the repository to your local machine, these steps assume the repository lives in a directory called `~/git/uacalcsrc`, so this first command creates a `~/git` directory, if it doesn't already exists (and does nothing if it does exist):